aibubba/ultralytics/examples/nextjs-app/README.md

 - Client-side only initialization (no SSR issues)
 - TypeScript support

+## Prerequisites

+1. A running Ultralytics server (see main README for setup)
+2. A valid API key from your Ultralytics server
+3. Node.js 18+ installed

 ## Setup

 1. Install dependencies:
    ```bash
    npm install
    ```

+   This will install all dependencies including the `ultralytics` package from npm.

 2. Create a `.env.local` file:
    ```